 So how does this work?
 Well the science shows that it affects the consciousness of the practitioner, basically altering their brainwaves to the same pattern observed during deep sleep, all while they remain fully conscious.
 This makes Yoga Nidra a very effective form of deep relaxation, which is easily accessible by anyone.

 To practice Yoga Nidra, you need a recording of an appropriate script.
 Swami recommends a practise of 20 minutes or more to attain maximum benefits, but 10 minutes is a good place to start.
 A quick search of Amazon, iTunes or Google Play will give you plenty of apps or CDs to choose from.
 You may need to experiment with the time of day you incorporate this into your routine, some have found maximum benefits from an early morning practice, while others enjoy listening before heading to bed.
-I’ve used a few different versions from You Tube, but I can’t vouch for the end of any of the them, as I’ve always fallen asleep.
+I’ve used a few different versions from You Tube, but I can’t vouch for the end of any of them, as I’ve always fallen asleep.
+But if you’d like to give one a try, check out this short 15-minute Yoga Nidra recording I made.
+Who knows, maybe you’ll fall asleep too!
 Looks like I’ve still got some learning to do!